 library.
 Libraries will have the opportunity to meet either the average (mean) of the reported

 statistic for all Peers, or the median (i.e., the value lying at the midpoint when the statistics

 from peer libraries are arrayed in size order.)
 In cases in

 which there is not a sufficient number of libraries larger and smaller

-than the applying library, the sample may be expanded to ensure statistical reliability.
+than the applying library, the sample may be expanded to one other state

 See the Preview Application here.

 Use the live Accreditation Application when you have been invited to apply.

 You can complete the application in more than one session by clicking the "Save and Resume

 Later" button at the bottom of the form.